Hannah Pearl Davis: Political views

-Davis is a conservative, and she describes herself as an "anti-feminist".
-She advocates traditional and conservative positions in relation to dating, sex and marriage.
-Her positions have been influenced by her study of economics and her views on the supply and demand dynamics of dating markets.
-Davis has alleged that through their dating and sexual behavior, modern women have effectively chosen "soft polygamy" as the outcome of the dating.
+Davis is a conservative, and has been described as an "anti-feminist".
+She advocates for traditional and conservative positions in relation to dating, sex, and marriage.
 Her perspectives have been influenced by the economist Thomas Sowell and the conservative political commentator Ben Shapiro.
-She has been described as the "female Andrew Tate" due to her extensive critiques of female behaviors and expectations.

 Most of Davis's cultural and political commentary pertains to dating and sex relations between heterosexual men and women, but she sometimes takes positions on broader political issues and makes broader criticisms of female behavior and privilege, particularly in cases where she asserts that there are double-standards between men and women.
 On June 28, 2023, she stated that "the courts, the legal system, all of society is basically pandering and simping for women."
-In an interview with Ethan Klein on the H3 Podcast, she stated that "if feminists want the right to vote, right, then it should come with the draft."
+In an interview with Ethan Klein on the H3 Podcast, she said that divorce "should be banned" and that "If feminists want the right to vote [...] then it should come with the draft."

+In August 2025 Davis criticized right-wing influencer Sarah Stock for posting her engagement ring on social media which was seen by Davis as using marriage and family for personal brand building.

+In November 2025 Davis had an online debate with activist Lila Rose in which she questioned Rose's negative views on porn.
+According to Davis porn use has contributed to the stability of marriages and Rose's position cannot reflect the opinions of men on the topic.